mszeles/selenideium-element-inspector/CONTRIBUTING.md

 **Q**: What if I contribute a lot?
 Can I earn extra ☕?<br>
 **A**: Sure.
 I really admire returning contributors, so after every 5 contributions, I will buy an extra ☕ for you. 😊

+**Q**: When will I get my ☕ for submitting a bug report or enhancement request<br>
+**A**: You will get ☕ when it has been approved by me.
+If I consider the request irrelevant then I won't approve it.
+As soon as I approve you will get your coffee.

+**Q**: When will I get my ☕ for my pull request<br>
+**A**: You will get ☕ when the pull request for an approved ticket has been reviewed and merged into the project.

+**Q**: For how long I have to wait to get my ☕?<br>
+**A**: It depends.
+It might be a few days or weeks depending on how much free time I have.
+I have a family, a full time job and multiple other projects, so I am not always focusing on Selenideium Element Inspector, but I will do my best.

 **Q**: I love Selenidium Element Inspector as I can really save a lot of time daily.
 Can I buy you a ☕?<br>
 **A**: Sure.
 Just click on the link below!